mariam2004/FruitNet-Indian-Fruits-Classification/README.md

 # FruitNet - Indian Fruits Classification

-A deep learning project for classifying Indian fruits based on two tasks:
+A deep learning project for **fruit type and fruit quality classification** using a Multi-Task Convolutional Neural Network (CNN).

-- Fruit Type Classification
-- Fruit Quality Classification

-The project uses a Multi-Task Convolutional Neural Network (CNN) trained on the **FruitNet: Indian Fruits Dataset with Quality**.
+The model is trained on the **FruitNet: Indian Fruits Dataset with Quality** and performs two classification tasks simultaneously from a single fruit image:

+- **Fruit Type Classification**
+- **Fruit Quality Classification**

 ---

 ## Project Overview

-The goal of this project is to build a single deep learning model that performs two classification tasks simultaneously from the same fruit image.
+The goal of this project is to develop a single deep learning model capable of predicting both the **fruit class** and its **quality category** from the same input image.

-Given an input image, the model predicts:

-1. The type of fruit.
-2. The quality of the fruit.

-This is implemented using a **Multi-Task Learning** architecture with two output layers.
+The project uses a **Multi-Task Learning** architecture with:

+- A shared CNN feature extraction backbone.
+- A dedicated output layer for fruit quality.
+- A dedicated output layer for fruit classification.

+This approach allows the model to learn shared visual features while solving both classification tasks simultaneously.

 ---